1949:

 1974:

 Actress and singer Heather Headley is born in Trinidad, West Indies.
-In 1997 she will play Nala in The Lion King, the Broadway musical.
-Headley will later originate the title role in the Broadway adaptation of Disney's Aida, earning a Tony Award for Best Actress in 2000!
+In 1997 she played Nala in The Lion King, Disney's second hit Broadway musical.
+Headley later originated the title role in

 1941:

-The Fight For Freedom Committee's stage play, It's Fun To Be Free, debuts in New York City at Madison Square Garden.
+York City at Madison Square Garden.
 The cover art for the show's program - which features a patriotic illustration of Mickey, Goofy, and Donald - has been designed by Disney artist Hank Porter.
-(The national Fight for Freedom Committee, formed in New York City in April, 1941, favors the immediate entry of the United States into World War II to aid in the defeat of Nazi Germany.)
+(The national Fight for Freedom Committee, formed in New York City in April, 1941, favors the immediate entry of the United States into

 1902:

-Entrepreneur Ray Kroc, famous for significantly expanding the McDonald's Corporation, is born in Oak Park, Illinois.
-In 1996, McDonalds will sign a ten year global marketing agreement with the Walt Disney Company to promote and help each other.
-Coincidentally, Ray Kroc and Walt Disney will first meet in an Army camp in Connecticut in 1918!
+Entrepreneur Ray Kroc, famous for significantly expanding the McDonald's Corporation, is born in Oak Park, Illinois (just about 10 miles from the birthplace of Walt Disney).
+In 1996, McDonalds signed a ten year global marketing agreement with the Walt Disney

 1829: